-I agree to uphold the following COVID-19 requirements:

-- □ If during the 7 days prior to the commencement of my placement, I am diagnosed with COVID-19 (Coronavirus), or have been identified as a close contact, I will complete the confidential COVID-19 Registration form and will notify clinical@usq.edu.au as soon as possible. - □ If I commence a period of self-isolation or mandatory quarantine prior to or during my placement, I will complete the confidential COVID-19 Registration form and will notify clinical@usq.edu.au as soon as possible. - □ I acknowledge the requirement to follow advice from the Queensland Government and the Australian Government Department of Health with respect to COVID-19.

-This declaration is a mandatory pre-placement requirement for all Nursing students enrolled with the University of Southern Queensland.
-Please tick each section to acknowledge that you will comply, complete the below signature section, and submit this declaration via InPlace once you have read and understood all your responsibilities as a student.

-- □ I declare that I have read and understood the clinical placement requirements, inherent requirements, student expectations, and responsibilities outlined in the Professional Practice Experience Handbook, the Nursing: Professional Practice Hub and in this Declaration. - □ I understand that I must notify the Professional Placements Office if I am unable to meet the obligations for workplace experience at any stage of my course progression. - □ I understand and accept that I may be unenrolled from a placement course if I do not meet the mandatory document requirements within the timeframes required. - □ I understand and consent to the University providing relevant personal/health (including mandatory document) information about me to placement Facilities as necessary for placement purposes only. - □ I understand that I must notify the Professional Placements Office of any written notices issued by the Commissioner for Young People and Child Guardian or from the Australian Health Practitioners Regulation Agency (AHPRA) as soon as I am notified of such a notice.
+19 requirements: to uphold the following COVID-19 requirements: If during the 7 days prior to the commencement of my placement, or during my placement, I am diagnosed with COVID-19 (Coronavirus), I will complete the confidential COVID-19 Registration form and will notify clinical@usq.edu.au as soon as possible.
+If I am on placement, I will follow the guidelines of the placement facility and the Australian Government Department of Health with respect to COVID-19.
+I acknowledge the requirement to follow advice from the Australian Government Department of Health with respect to COVID-19.
+Southe claration is a mandatory pre-placement requirement for all Nursing students enrolled with the University of rn Queensland.
+Please tick each section to acknowledge that you will comply, complete the below signature, and submit this declaration via InPlace once you have read and understood all your responsibilities as a t.
+I declare that I have read and understood the clinical placement requirements, inherent requirements, student expectations, and responsibilities outlined in the 2023 Professional Practice Experience Handbook, the Nursing: Professional Practice Hub and in this Declaration.
+I declare that I have read the UniSQ Student Code of Conduct Policy and agree to uphold all student expectations stated.
+I understand that I must notify the Professional Placements Office if I am unable to meet the obligations for workplace experience at any stage of my course progression.
+I understand and accept that I may be unenrolled from a placement course if I do not meet the mandatory document requirements within the timeframes required.
+I understand and consent to the University providing relevant personal/health (including mandatory document) information about me to placement facilities as necessary for placement purposes only.
+I understand that I must notify the Professional Placements Office of any written notices issued by the Commissioner for Young People and Child Guardian or from the Australian Health Practitioners Regulation Agency (AHPRA) as soon as I am notified of such a notice.
+St udent Name: St udent Signature:Date: